RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

   - `PotentialRef`: A potential reference sets the reference of potentials in the network.
 It can be connected to buses or grounds.

-For a more detailed description of the elements, please refer to the [API reference](../autoapi/roseau/load_flow/models/index).

 Let's use some of these elements to build the following network with a voltage source, a simple line and a constant power load.
 This network is a low voltage network (three-phase + neutral wire).